An email from Brad (7-14):

 From there we finally made it to the first sight-seeing stop which was a large temple.
 The second we stepped off the bus and everyone selling things on the street realized that we weren't wearing long sleeve shirts and talcum powder on our faces, and we were in fact white we were surrounded by a hoard of people selling jewelry, sandalwood anything, incense, pictures and pony rides (seriously).
 It was very overwhelming but we marched towards the temple and made it there with relative ease considering.
 At the temple we took off our shoes and left them with the "shoe-watcher" who placed our shoes on the step above everyone else's, which I thought was kind of weird but wasn't going to complain as long as my sandals were waiting for me when I got back (more on that in a second).
 We walked through the temple which was a cool experience, it is definitely a beautiful piece of architecture, it was slightly weird that we were mixed in as tourists while other people were in the midst of devout religious ceremonies, but it was still cool.
 When we got out we were again met by hoards of people attempting to sell us all the things our lives were incomplete without but my first mission was to get my sandals.
 There were there when I returned and for the small fee of 10 Rupees I could get them back (10 rupees is about a quarter).
 Later I found out the true fee was only 2 rupees but since we were white, western and rich and had received the special treatment of having our sandals on another level the 8 rupee increase was kindly added.
 Upon finding this out I was a little upset but I figure each of our ~16 cent donations will help the economy.

-http://www.mysorepalace.org/main.htm).
+From the temple we went and saw the Mysore Palace which was beautiful (http://www.mysorepalace.org/main.htm).
 After the palace we visited another temple on a mountain.
 I skipped the temple as I was more concerned with the view of the city from the mountain, which was quite breathtaking.
 After the temple we were dropped off and corralled through another shop and then taken to an old church and then we made our way to the famous garden.
 Lunch was in there somewhere but everything has blurred together in my mind and the sequence of events isn't as clear as it could be.
 But I digress, the trip to the gardens took a good while and we were excited as when we told anyone that we were going to Mysore the first question was always about the gardens.
 We finally arrived and saw that there was going to be a "light illumination" at 7:00.
 We had about 15 minutes to kill before 7 so we walked around a little bit admiring the garden-ness of the gardens when in our hearts we really wanted to see the fireworks, laser show, elaborate light displays and dancing fairies the light illumination surely entailed.
 At 7:00 sharp a bell rang and suddenly all the lights in the park turned on, making the plain, boring water fountain we saw moments ago now an exciting water fountain as the red light underneath it was on - we were convinced this was the precursor to the garden light show of the century.
 A little past 7:30, having waited and walked through a majority of the park we realized that the "light illumination" was merely that - they had turned on the lights and nothing more.
 Apparently the fact that there was lights and that they stayed on for an extended period of time was a marketable feat in India.
 Slightly dejected and a little disappointed we headed back to the bus.

 The rest of the trip for me is just a series of still images of me waking up at various points on the trip home.
 Sometime around 9:30 we stopped for dinner which I wasn't really interested in.
 By 1:00am we were safely back in our Indian abode and quickly went to bed thereafter as our Mysore adventure had worn us out.
 All in all it was a great trip, some very interesting sights and sounds and a number of great adventures we won't soon forget.